Top 5 Commentaries on the Book of Galatians

 I would be remiss if I did not mention the great classic commentary by Martin Luther.
 This commentary has been an inspiration to thousands.
 It should not be neglected by anyone interested in Paul’s letter.

-Runners Up: There are a number of other helpful commentaries on the Book of Galatians, including those by Ronald Y. K. Fung, Moises Silva, Ben Witherington, Peter Barnes, J. Gresham Machen, Derek Thomas, and Richard Longenecker.
+There are a number of other helpful commentaries on the Book of Galatians, including those by Ronald Y. K. Fung, Moises Silva, Ben Witherington, Peter Barnes, J. Gresham Machen, Derek Thomas, and Richard Longenecker.
 I would also recommend John Calvin’s Sermons on Galatians.

 There are at least three commentaries on Galatians presently in the works that should become “must reads” as soon as they are published.
 The authors of these commentaries are: D.A.
 Carson (Pillar New Testament Commentaries), Douglas Moo (Baker Exegetical Commentaries on the New Testament), and Thomas Schreiner (Zondervan Exegetical Commentaries).